Peter Newsham: Administration as Chief of Police

 As he had in his previous roles, Newsham also addressed gun violence as Chief of Police.
-In October 2019, he "expressed frustration that more isn’t being done to deal with repeat gun offenders".
-In February 2020, he noted that detectives were working with federal agencies to investigate the origins of untraceable homemade ghost guns.
+In October 2019, he "expressed frustration that more isn't being done to deal with repeat gun offenders".
+In February 2020, he noted that detectives were working with federal agencies to investigate the origins of privately made firearms.
 Newsham joined the mayor and other officials in saying that "action was necessary to stop the flow of ghost guns into the city".
 In March 2020, Newsham praised incoming U.S. Attorney Tim Shea for the latter's agreement to aggressively pursue gun violence and gun crimes by repeat violent offenders.

-Following George Floyd protests in Washington, D.C. in May and June 2020, Newsham objected to some reforms introduced by the D.C.
+Following George Floyd protests in Washington, D.C., in May and June 2020, Newsham objected to some reforms introduced by the D.C.
 Council, while supporting others.
 The Council sought to bring greater accountability, limit the use of force against unarmed civilians, and make it easier to fire officers, among other reforms.
 In particular, Newsham objected to provisions regarding the release of body-camera footage, which historically had generally not been released.
 Newsham said police officers "feel they have been abandoned", and that the Council's actions failed to reflect years of reforms within the department, while Councilmembers said he had missed the point of the protests, with members Robert White, Charles Allen, and Vincent C. Gray asserting that his comments were dangerous.
 In July 2020, in response to litigation filed in the aftermath of the use of force to clear protesters for the Donald Trump photo op at St. John's Church, Newsham denied that officers in his department were involved in that action.

 In November 2020, it was announced that Newsham would be leaving the District to become Chief of Police for nearby Prince William County, Virginia.

 Personal life

 Newsham lives in Southeast Washington.
 He has two children from a previous marriage.
-Newsham has lived in Washington for over 30 years and is a Boston Red Sox and New England Patriots fan; however, he has stated that the Washington Football Team is his favorite National Football Conference team.
+Newsham has lived in Washington for over 30 years and is a Boston Red Sox and New England Patriots fan; however, he has stated that the Washington Commanders is his favorite National Football Conference team.
 As of 2020, Newsham is a member of the Maryland State Bar.